Revolution 9: Background and inspiration

 "Revolution 9" was not the first venture by the Beatles into experimental recordings.
 The group had introduced avant-garde styling in their 1966 song "Tomorrow Never Knows" and, in January 1967, they recorded an unreleased piece called "Carnival of Light".
-McCartney said the work was inspired by composers Stockhausen and John Cage.
+McCartney said the work was inspired by composers Karlheinz Stockhausen and John Cage.
 Stockhausen was also a favourite of Lennon, and was one of the people included on the Sgt.
 Pepper album cover.
 Music critic Ian MacDonald wrote that "Revolution 9" may have been influenced by Stockhausen's Hymnen in particular.

 Another influence on Lennon was his relationship with Yoko Ono.
 Lennon and Ono had recently recorded their own avant-garde album, Unfinished Music No. 1: Two Virgins.
 Lennon said: "Once I heard her stuff – not just the screeching and howling but her sort of word pieces and talking and breathing and all this strange stuff ...
 I got intrigued, so I wanted to do one."
 Ono attended the recording sessions and, according to Lennon, helped him select which tape loops to use.

 In a 1992 interview for Musician magazine, George Harrison said that it was he and Ringo Starr who selected the sounds, sourced from EMI's tape library, including the "Number nine, number nine" dialogue.
 Authors Chip Madinger and Mark Easter write that the content of Harrison's lesser-known experimental piece "Dream Scene", recorded between November 1967 and February 1968 for his Wonderwall Music album, suggests that Harrison had a greater influence on "Revolution 9" than has been acknowledged.
 In his book about the Beatles' White Album, titled Revolution, David Quantick lists Lennon, Ono and Harrison as the "actual writers", despite the Lennon–McCartney composer's credit.
 In the 2011 documentary George Harrison: Living in the Material World, Ono says that "George, John and I made ['Revolution 9']" and that Harrison "sort of instigated it" and pushed them to create the piece.